ISO 9100D Internal Audit

 is appropriately executed and maintained.

-*When an organization conducts an internal audits, performance indicators can be assessed to determine if the quality management system is adequately executed and maintained.
+*When an organization conducts an internal audit, performance indicators can be assessed to determine if the quality management system is adequately executed and maintained.

 9.2.2 The organization shall: